 Stephens will make available information of the firm's proxy voting policy and procedures including information regarding how Stephens voted proxies, if requested.
-In response to any request as to how the client's proxies were voted, the Chief Compliance Officer - Investment Advisory or his designee would provide the information to the client.
+In response to any request as to how the client's proxies were voted, the Chief Compliance Officer or his designee will provide the information to the client.